colehaus/colex/content/posts/priority-decisions/main.md

 | **Route 1** | 10 minutes       | 10 minutes      |
 | Route 2     | 20 minutes       | 5 minutes       |
 </figure>

+With a scenario like this, the maximin rule demands that you take the first route since its worst case is only 10 minutes while the second route's worst case is 20 minutes.

 <!--more-->